AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >
 >See the [Dispatcher Security Checklist](security-checklist.md) for further considerations when restricting access using Dispatcher.
 Also, read the [AEM Security Checklist](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security-checklist.html?lang=en#security) for additional security details regarding your AEM installation.

 The `/filter` section consist of a series of rules that either deny or allow access to content according to patterns in the request-line part of the HTTP request.
-You should use a whiltelist strategy for your `/filter` section:
+You should use an allow list strategy for your `/filter` section:

 * First, deny access to everything.
 * Allow access to content as needed.